 Each project proposal will receive an initial screening by CCS to ensure the application meets basic eligibility criteria.
 CCS staff may follow up with applicants to discuss the projects further.
 Eligible proposals will then be evaluated by an inter-agency review team based on criteria identified in the Outcomes above.
-After review, if awarded, CCS staff will work with selected candidates to complete the final scope of work for the project and discuss timelines to ensure project outcomes are achievable.
+After review, if awarded, CCS staff will work with selected candidates to complete the final scope of work for the project and discuss timing needs to ensure project outcomes are met on time.